mikeroyal/Self-Hosting-Guide/README.md

 [ZnapZend](https://www.znapzend.org/) is a high performance open source ZFS backup with mbuffer and ssh support.
 It uses the built-in snapshot functionality of ZFS for fully consistent backups.
 For each fileset, a pre- and post-snapshot command can be configured to quiet down any software writing to the fileset prior to snapshotting.

+[SnapRAID](https://github.com/amadvance/snapraid) is a folder-based backup tool that behaves like a software or hardware RAID5/6 disk raid, but is not a disk raid itself.
+There is no realtime recovery, free space between disks cannot be combined and manual excution of backup is needed.

 ### Home Server

 [Back to the Top](#table-of-contents)